 Math and Humor in the Classroom

-One way to incorporate humor into math is to write funny word problems.
+Instead of traditional word problems, create math problems with a humorous twist.
 I try to find situations that my kids might think are funny like a monkey stealing all the bananas or a scarecrow that talks, etc.

 Another way is to use jokes.
 My students love math jokes!
 I have a collection of them you can download in my Free Resource Library.
 Click on the image to go to my Resource Library.
 You could put them up on a math joke of the day bulletin board.